-The Princess Alia Foundation has been a strong partner in the region for years.
-By building the Al Ma'wa Wildlife Rescue Centre we are now able to help even more animals in distress.
-The project is additionally supported by the Abu Dhabi Fund for Development (ADFD) und the 30 Millions d’Amis Foundation.
+With the New Hope Centre (since 2011) and the Al Ma'wa Wildlife Reserve (since 2016), FOUR PAWS and the Princess Alia Foundation are able to help animals in distress.
+The project is additionally supported by the Abu Dhabi Fund for Development (ADFD) and the 30 Millions d’Amis Foundation.

 Al Ma'wa means ‘the shelter’ in Arabic and keeps this promise to all its inhabitants.
 Animals rescued from the most horrible conditions are brought here, to finally live a species-appropriate life based on the five freedoms:

 - freedom from pain, injury or disease,

 - freedom to express natural behavior,

 Most of the animals rescued by FOUR PAWS from the war zones, like Mosul, Aleppo, Gaza, have found a refuge at Al Ma'wa.

 Al Ma'wa is getting bigger and needs constantly to be ready to welcome new animals and build new enclosures for them.
 There is no wildlife rescue center of comparable size in the region.

 Visit Al Ma'wa

 Al Ma'wa is now opened to the public and visitors can have a guided tour for 10 JOD for foreigners, 5 JOD for local adults and 2 JOD for children.

 There, you can enjoy the beautiful Ajloun protected forest, the animals, but also the new cafeteria of Al Ma'wa.